 In the past, spammy link building practices often resulted in search engine penalties, leading to huge organic traffic loss.

 Now, things are more refined.
-Google representatives have stated on multiple occasions that their systems mostly ignore low quality links.
-Meaning any money, time or effort you invest into these tactics will be in vain, as there is zero value to be gained.
+Google representatives have stated on multiple occasions that their systems mostly ignore low-quality links.
+Meaning any money, time, or effort you invest into these tactics will be in vain, as there is zero value to be gained.

 Also, just because Google is good at ignoring bad links doesn’t mean penalties aren’t still handed out.
 If a website shows clear evidence of ongoing, mass abuse of a spammy link building practice, it could lead to a penalty.
-At the very least it will show a website to be untrustworthy, which could negatively impact rankings too.
+At the very least it will show a website is untrustworthy, which could negatively impact rankings too.

 We’re not sure if Bing has the ability to ignore bad links in the same way Google can.
 It probably does, but we found no official confirmation.
 However, Bing’s webmaster guidelines state: “abusive tactics that aim to inflate the number and nature of inbound links… can lead to your site being penalized and delisted from the Bing index”.
 Source: https://www.bing.com/webmaster/help/webmaster-guidelines-30fba23a

-In summary, bad links will generally have no positive impact, take your time and focus away from what actually works, and in some cases could even lead to a penalty or total exclusion.
+In summary, bad links will generally have no positive impact, take your time and focus away from what actually works, and in some cases could lead to a penalty or total exclusion.